GlobalWebIndex/platform2.0-react-challenge-2/README.md

 Create an React application for dog lovers which is going to build upon https://dog.ceo/dog-api/ and will have 3 views.

+The application will include a header with 3 links, each link will point to the following 3 views:

-The first view will display random dog images
+- The first view will display random dog images with the refered dog api

-The second view will display a list of dog breeds accompanied with a breed image.
+- The second view will display a list of dog breeds accompanied with a breed image.
 This list will apply links to the third view.

-The the view will display a list of images for a specific dog breed, including a header with the selected breed.
+- The third view will display a list of images for a specific dog breed, including a header with the selected breed.

 Nice to have: Filtering dog breeds based on search input field.